damien-jomedia/Front_End_Best_Practice/README.md

 <p>Keep method lengths short, if your method is 150+ lines of code this should be refactored and broken down into smaller methods.</p>

 <p>Reference guide: <a href="https://github.com/ryanmcdermott/clean-code-javascript">Clean Code</a>.</p>

---- Examples of ES6 code standards to follow ---

 <h3>Functional Javascript</h3>